-Prospect, the film I worked on last year building and finishing props and sets, had it’s theatrical release in LA and NY this weekend.
+Prospect, the film I worked on last year building and finishing props and sets, had it’s theatrical release in LA and NY this weekend and is now even available to pre-order on Blu-ray or on iTunes!
 With that, I’ve been given the okay to do a handful of behind-the-scenes posts about a couple of the things I made for the movie.
 I’m only going to share some of my photos of items that appeared in the trailer for now because I don’t want to spoil anything!

 Just announced, you can download the ‘Green Moon Manual’ via the Regal Cinemas app or website for just 100 credits!

 The Boscelot Frontiersman page is all about Cee’s thrower and features the case I made for it!
 Cee is the main character, played by Sophie Thatcher in the movie.

 To start out I gathered up all of the thrower pieces (that were available, I had to guess on a couple) and figured out a good layout for them inside the case and to get an idea of the overall size of the case.
 I traced everything out to get a template for my foam later as well.
 Unfortunately I don’t have photos of the next step but I then cut out the outside case from foam board!
 I scored it and made it so it would lay flat and fold up to the dimensions I needed.